Which soil sensor is perfect for you?

 Matric potential sensors

 • Range vs. accuracy: A matric potential sensor’s range depends on the variation in the pore sizes in the porous substrate; the wider the range of pore sizes, the bigger the measurement range.
 Commercially available ceramics are designed to have a uniform pore size, which limits their range.
-The TEROS 21 uses a ceramic specifically designed with a wide pore size distribution for wider measurement range.
+The TEROS 21 and TEROS 22 use a ceramic specifically designed with a wide pore size distribution for wider measurement range.
 However, a sensor’s accuracy depends on how well the moisture release curve characterizes the porous substrate in that particular sensor.
 The more consistent the substrate is from sensor to sensor, the more accurate each sensor will be.
 Widely varied pore sizes lead to inconsistency from sensor to sensor, putting these two critical sensor goals in conflict.

 A researcher holding a TEROS 21 water potential sensor over the soil